DanielMillward/startup/README.md

 ## Simon HTML - Notes

 I am once again impressed by how easiy it is to put files with a Caddy backend and have it deploy.
 Something I didn't notice before was that there is a specific element for superscript text, the \<sup\> tag.
-I also learned that you can put SVG's in buttons, which in retrospect makes sense since I knew that putting regular images in a button was possible.
+I also learned that you can put SVG's in buttons, which in retrospect makes sense since I knew that sputting regular images in a button was possible.
 Finally, I learned that you can put foreign characters directly into the HTML document without it breaking.

 Notes for future me:
 - IP address is http://18.216.28.197/
 - remember to shut down both the instance AND the elastic IP address (they are separate)

+## Class notes

+Some CSS notes:

+- em is multiples of the width of the letter m in the parent's font
+- rem is the same, but for the root font
+- you can put self-hosted fonts directly in css with @font-face, or impor tthem with @import url().